SoftwareAG/c8y-docs/content/microservice-sdk/general-aspects-bundle/security.md

 * Authorization: All calls are authenticated using {{< product-c8y-iot >}} credentials with basic or OAuth authorization.
 * TLS Termination: TLS inbound calls are terminated and only HTTP is used inside the cluster.
 * Metering: The API calls are metered in the API calls tenant statistics.
 * Routing: The API gateway routes requests for <kbd>/service/&lt;name&gt;</kbd> to the microservice _&lt;name&gt;_.
 The request routed to the microservice container and tenant options are added to the request headers.
-Please note that therefore a space (i.e., " ") is not allowed as a tenant option value.
+Note that therefore a space (" ") is not allowed as a tenant option value.
 If `contextPath` is defined in the application manifest, the API gateway routes requests for <kbd>/service/&lt;contextPath&gt;</kbd>.

 ### Authentication and authorization {#authentication-and-authorization}